Skip to content

 VariableRequiredDescription

 ccNoCarbon Copy email address(es).
-More than one can be separated with a space and/or comma.
+Multiple values can be separated by commas.

 bccNoBlind Carbon Copy email address(es).
-More than one can be separated with a space and/or comma.
+Multiple values can be separated by commas.

 VariableDescription